cfpb/design-system/docs/pages/color.md

             </tr>

             </tbody></table>
+content_guidelines: ""
+title: Color
+description: A minimal palette, clear hierarchy, and ample whitespace ensure a voice of authority and expertise in communication.
+The following sets of colors maintain CFPB brand cohesion and create accessible graphics.
 use_cases: >-
   When used properly, color can help clarify relationships between data, provide emphasis for certain data points, and maintain a consistent brand voice.
 When